-In business portfolio analysis, an organization's SBUs often start as question marks and proceed counterclockwise to become stars, then cash cows, and finally dogs.
-For Apple, its iPad SBU is a star (high market share in a high-growth market).
+Feedback: In business portfolio analysis, an organization's SBUs often start as question marks and proceed counterclockwise to become stars, then cash cows, and finally dogs.
+For Apple, its iPhone SBU is a star (high market share in a high-growth market).

-215. One of the strengths inherent in the use of the BCG business portfolio analysis is that it (p.
-34)
+220. One of the strengths inherent in the use of the BCG business portfolio analysis is that it

-- A. is based solely on company perception rather than actual data. - B. considers all factors that might impact an SBU's value to an organization. - C. acts as a strong motivational tool for employees in SBUs that have been labeled "dogs" or "question marks." - D. forces a firm to place each of its SBUs in the growth-share matrix, which in turn suggests which SBUs will be cash producers or cash users in the future. - E. identifies specific marketing strategies and marketing tactics on how to solve SBU shortcomings.
+A. is based solely on company perception rather than actual data.

+B. considers all factors that might impact an SBU's value to an organization.

+C. acts as a strong motivational tool for employees in SBUs that have been labeled "dogs" or "question marks."

-The primary strength of business portfolio analysis lies in forcing a firm to place each of its SBUs in the growth-share matrix, which in turn suggests which SBUs will be cash producers or cash users in the future.
+D. forces a firm to place each of its SBUs in the growth-share matrix, which in turn suggests which SBUs will be cash producers or cash users in the future.